Skip Navigation

 Annual Peace Tree Lighting

 Each year as darkness shortens daylight hours, the Sisters of St. Agnes light a Peace Tree at their Motherhouse to display during the Advent and Christmas seasons.
+Additionally, a large evergreen at the end of the Motherhouse driveway is spotlighted in blue.
+The color blue represents peace and tranquillity.

 Advent brings us closer to Christ who is with us.
 We are reminded that no one is beyond the reach of God’s love.
 We are called to reach out with love to our sisters and brothers in need, sharing our hope for a world transformed.